mozmeao/platform-docs/docs/banners.md

 ## Creating page banners

 Any page can incorporate a top of page banner as a temporary feature.
-An example of such a banner is the `MOFO (Mozilla Foundation)`{.interpreted-text role="abbr"} fundraising banner that gets shown on the home page several times a year.
+An example of such a banner is the MOFO fundraising banner that gets shown on the home page several times a year.

 Banners can be inserted into any page template by using the `page_banner` block.
 Banners can also be toggled on and off using a switch: